H.R. 7997: Research and Oversight of AI in Courts Act of 2026

 Who benefits from H.R.
 7997?

-Litigants and court users
+Litigants and anyone who testifies in court

-People with speech impediments or accents
+People with accents, dialects, or speech impediments

-Court reporters and record-making professionals
+Court reporters and record-keeping professionals

 Judges and court administrators